clintharris/IDBSideSync/README.md

 # Overview

-IDBSideSync is a JavaScript library/experiment that makes it possible to sync IndexedDB object stores using CRDT concepts.
+IDBSideSync is a JavaScript library/experiment that makes it possible to sync IndexedDB object stores using [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) concepts.
 It works by intercepting the CRUD calls to IndexedDB stores and automatically logging all the operations "on the side" in a separate store--the operation log.
-The objects in the operation log can be uploaded somewhere, then downloaded and "replayed" somewhere else, in effect, synchronizing IndexedDB databases across devices without conflict.
+The objects in the operation log ("oplog entries") can be copied and "replayed" somewhere else to (eventually) synchronize IndexedDB databases across devices without conflict.

-You can use this library to, for example, build a "[local first](https://www.inkandswitch.com/local-first.html)" [PWA](https://developer.mozilla.org/en-US/docs/Web/Apps/Progressive/) that also supports syncing across different devices without having to run a custom server application.
-Once a user enables a remote file storage API (e.g., Google Drive, Dropbox, iCloud, or something else via custom plugin), the application can use that store for backup and sync.
-This "bring your own remote data store" model allows users to maintain ownership of their data--even while it is on a server--and gives them the flexibility change to a different remote storage service at any time.
-The CRDT messages are stored as simple JSON text files, easily usable by other software.
+You could use this library to, for example, build a "[local first](https://www.inkandswitch.com/local-first.html)" [PWA](https://developer.mozilla.org/en-US/docs/Web/Apps/Progressive/) that optionally syncs across devices without having to run a custom server application.
+IDBSideSync allows plugins to be used to add support for syncing data with different HTTP-accessible remote storage APIs (e.g., Google Drive).
+This "bring your own server" model allows users to maintain ownership of their data even while it is on a server--and gives them the flexibility change to a different remote storage service at any time.
+The data is sync'ed as simple JSON text files (CRDT messages), easily usable by other software which helps give users the option to "[bring [their] own client](https://www.geoffreylitt.com/2021/03/05/bring-your-own-client.html)".

-The idea for the library came from studying [James Long](https://twitter.com/jlongster)'s [crdt-example-app](https://github.com/jlongster/crdt-example-app), which offers a fantastic demonstration of how to use [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), [hybrid logical clock](https://jaredforsyth.com/posts/hybrid-logical-clocks/), and merkle tree concepts to build a simple, in-memory data store that uses a custom server for synchronization. `IDBSideSync` is an attempt at applying those concepts (and in some cases, modified versions of James' code) to work with [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), specifically.
-It also adds the ability for HTTP-accessible data storage APIs that users already have (or host themselves) as the means for syncing data instead of relying on a single, developer-owned, server application. `IDBSideSync` was deliberately forked from `crdt-example-app` to make that "heritage" literally part of this project's own history.
+The idea for the library came from studying [James Long](https://twitter.com/jlongster)'s [crdt-example-app](https://github.com/jlongster/crdt-example-app), which offers a great intro to CRDT concepts. `IDBSideSync` is an attempt at applying those concepts (and in some cases, modified versions of James' code) in a different direction, with a goal of letting in-browser app developers use [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) as they normally would while CRDT messages are maintained and synchronized "on the side" (notably, using HTTP-accessible data storage that non-technical users already have instead using a developer-managed server or service). `IDBSideSync` was deliberately forked from `crdt-example-app` to make that "heritage" literally part of this project's own history.

 # ⚠️ Disclaimer

 IDBSideSync is still experimental and under development.
 Some parts of it have not been tested, some things are incomplete, etc. It is not ready for production.

+# Who is this for?

+App developers who want to build PWA's that use IndexedDB for the local database and still have the ability to sync across devices.

+Don't like IndexedDB?
+Take a look at Jake Archibald's fantastic [idb](https://github.com/jakearchibald/idb) library--it makes using IndexedDB a easier.

+# How it Works

+## The "OpLog": creating "something changed" messages on the side

+## Remote Sync: use whatever remote storage service the user has

+A guiding objective for remote sync is: meet the user where they are (i.e., with whatever hosted provider account they already have), and avoid asking them to create a new account.

 # Usage

 ```
-npm install --save @clintharris/IDBSideSync
+npm install --save idbsidesync
 ```

 First, you'll need to add a few lines to your existing IndexedDB setup code for initializing `IDBSideSync`: